From BroaDWcastJump to navigationJump to search

 - One of the prints apparently had an "NZBC" leader attached to it, but the serial was never acquired by New Zealand.
 The leader may have been spliced onto it by another broadcaster, being a recycled leader taken from another film that had been bicycled in from New Zealand.
 (If so, the existing prints have to be either the set sent to Gibraltar or to Hong Kong/Singapore.)

 - If the films were indeed returns from overseas, why were they kept?
-One suggestion is that the films came back to the BBC in early 1974, and the production team working on Revenge of the Cybermen at the time borrowed the films for reference purposes, returning the prints to Enterprises afterwards.
-Of course, if this idea had any merit, why has no one who worked on the Tom Baker serial - such as the producer, the director, the set and costume designers - ever mentioned it!
+One suggestion is that when the films came back circa mid-1972 (from Gibraltar?) they were accessed by the production team working on Carnival of Monsters looking to use clips of Cybermen (but as it transpired, newly-shot footage of a Cyberman was used instead, but framed in such a way that is similar to a shot seen in 'The Invasion' part 8), or that in early 1974, the team working on Revenge of the Cybermen used the films for reference purposes - and the prints were returned to Enterprises afterwards.
+Of course, if these scenarios had any merit, why has no one who worked on the Jon Pertwee or Tom Baker serial - such as the producer, the director, the set and costume designers - ever mentioned it?!

 - See also the Troughton Junkings page.